Broad Stem Cell Research Center Annual Symposium

 The Annual Stem Cell Symposium features leading national and international scientists who are experts in the field of stem cell science and regenerative medicine.
 The Symposium is free and open to the public, but pre-registration is required.

-The 9th Annual Stem Cell Symposium “Stem Cell Pathways to the Clinic” will be held Friday, February 8, 2013 at DeNeve Auditorium on the UCLA campus.
+The 10th Annual Stem Cell Symposium “Cancer, Stem Cells & the Immune Response” will be held Friday, January 31, 2014 at DeNeve Auditorium on the UCLA campus.

 Featured Speakers include: